markwal/OctoPrint-PolarCloud/README.md

 give you that pip warning whenever you install a plugin (but is ignorable).

 ## ** IMPORTANT **
-Be careful with the "rm -rf" line.
+Be careful with the "rm -rf" lines.
 It deletes everything it touches all the way down.
-Be sure you've typed out the part with pyOpenSSL and don't put any accidental spaces in it
+Be sure you've typed out the part with OpenSSL or pyOpenSSL and don't put any accidental spaces in it

 ```
 source ~/oprint/bin/activate
 pip install --upgrade "pip>=8,<9"
+rm -rf ~/oprint/lib/python2.7/site-packages/OpenSSL*
 rm -rf ~/oprint/lib/python2.7/site-packages/pyOpenSSL*
 pip install --upgrade pyOpenSSL
 pip install --upgrade pyOpenSSL